trampgeek/jobe/README.md

     python3 testsubmit.py

+The first time you run this command, the initial step of obtaining all the different versions of all language is slow, as it has to test-drive all compilers and interpreters.
+Be patient.
+Results are cached in a file in /tmp so subsequent runs will be much faster, at least until the next reboot, when the list is rebuilt.

 All going well, you should then be able to copy the *testsubmit.py* file to any client machine that is allowed to access the jobe server, edit the line